davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 westwards from the Mojave region to beneath the Salinia nappes as well as the Nacimiento belt of the Franciscan.

+### Mantle underplating after flat subduction

 In @fig:cross_sections, we present a model for the tectonic underplating of the Farallon plate mantle lithosphere beneath the Mojave-Salinia-Nacimiento segment of the Late Cretaceous convergent margin [after @Saleeby2003; @Luffi2009].
 This occurred in conjunction with shallow flat subduction of the Shatsky Rise conjugate Large Igneous Province [@Saleeby2003; @Liu2010; @Sun2017].
-The approximate age of
-Farallon plate entering the trench is shown on each frame [after @Seton2012].
-Crustal deformation, timing, and thermal conditions are integrated from
-@Kidder2006, @Chapman2010, @Chapman2012, and @Chapman2016a.
+The approximate age of Farallon plate entering the trench is shown on each frame [after @Seton2012].
+Crustal deformation, timing, and thermal conditions are integrated from @Kidder2006, @Chapman2010, @Chapman2012, and @Chapman2016a.
 @fig:cross_sections|a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy driven shallowing of the subduction megathrust, which drove tectonic erosion of the mantle wedge.
-Temperature conditions along the flat subduction megathrust initiated at
-\~900ºC, ambient conditions within the deep levels of the then-active arc, and retrogressed to ~715ºC, peak temperatures recorded in shallowly subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [@Kidder2006].
+Temperature conditions along the flat subduction megathrust initiated at \~900 ºC, ambient conditions within the deep levels of the then-active arc, and cooled to ~715 ºC, peak temperatures recorded in shallowly subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [@Kidder2006].

 In @fig:cross_sections|c and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009,